 Toby has written over 50 journal articles, book chapters and reports on issues relating to school and educational leadership.
-His most recent book - School leadership and education system reform (2nd edition) - was co-edited with Peter Earley and was published by Bloomsbury in 2021.
-Leading Educational Networks: Theory, Policy and Practice - co-authored with Annelies Kamp and published by Bloomsbury - is due for publication in 2022.
+His most recent books include: School leadership and education system reform (2nd edition, Bloomsbury, 2021, co-edited with Peter Earley) and Leading Educational Networks: Theory, Policy and Practice (Bloomsbury, 2022, co-authored with Annelies Kamp).

 Toby's expertise is in the areas of: